Daksh-Dewgun/figure3-replication/README.md

 1. Install Python dependencies
 2. Run the Stata regressions and export p-values to `regression_outputs/`
 3. Generate Figure 3 with Python and save to `figs/`
-4. Automatically open the PDF
+4. Automatically open Figure 3

 ### Manual steps